WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 <img src="/assets/cv_knn.png">

-Our best K turns out to be 7.
+10-fold cross validation tells us that $K = 7$ results in the lowest validation error.

 ## Writing our Own KNN from Scratch
-So far, we've studied how KNN works and seen how we can use it for a classification task using scikit-learn's generic pipeline (i.e. input, instantiate train, predict and evaluate).
+So far, we've studied how KNN works and seen how we can use it for a classification task using scikit-learn's generic pipeline (i.e. input, instantiate, train, predict and evaluate).
 Now, it's time to delve deeper into KNN by trying to code it ourselves from scratch.

 A machine learning algorithm usually consists of 2 main blocks: